 Dual Degree Pharmacy Programs

-Starting salaries for pharmacists range from $80,000 to $113,000, with the higher salaries available at retail stores, according to Pharmacist Education Requirements.
-Dual degree pharmacists can expect to start at the higher end of the range, as they will most likely be supervising other employees.
-The Bureau of Labor Statistics' Occupational Handbook for 2010-2011 states the highest 10 percent of pharmacists earn an average of $131,440.
 Some of the highest-paid pharmacists work to develop new drugs and are employed by pharmaceutical companies.
-Other highly paid pharmacy specialists carry out cost/benefit analysis on specific drugs for the government, or evaluate drugs among specific patient populations.
+Other high pharmacy degree salaries are for specialists carry out cost/benefit analysis on specific drugs for the government, or evaluate drugs among specific patient populations.
 Pharmacists with an additional degree in business, statistics or some other field will advance faster in these specialized areas.

 The Bureau of Labor Statistics states that the job opportunities for pharmacists are diminishing, though doing so slowly.
 Between 2020 and 2030, they expect these opportunities to shrink by 2 percent.
 The BLS expects bout 11,300 openings for pharmacists each year, on average, over the course of that decade.
 The industry may shift with a growing emphasis on online services and mail-order drugs, as well.